realA10001986/Dash-Gauges/README-DIY.md

 ### Enclosure

 The enclosure consists of three parts: The front and two side pieces.
-Measurements are in the "enclosure" folder of this repository.
-The gauges are not marked completely in the drawing, but the distance is.
-The distance is important if you want to fit the Switch Board.
+Measurements are in the [DIY/enclosure](DIY/enclosure) folder of this repository.

 ### Connecting a Time Travel button